How to Start an LLC in Nevada

 - Taxes.
 Nevada LLCs are taxed as pass-through entities by default.
 This means profits pass to members, who account for them on their personal tax returns.
 Nevada doesn’t collect personal income tax, which is good news for those looking to start an LLC in the state.
 But there are a few other Nevada taxes to be aware of, detailed below.

 - BOI Report.
-Most Nevada LLCs need to complete the federal Beneficial Ownership Information (BOI) Report.
-The BOI Report requires you to disclose identifying information about your company applicant and all beneficial owners to FinCEN.
-BOI You can do it yourself, or you can hire us to file the BOI report for you.
+The Beneficial Ownership Information (BOI) Report is a report businesses file with FinCEN that discloses information about your beneficial owners and company applicant.
+Businesses are asked to file within 90 days of forming their LLC.
+You can do it yourself, or you can hire us to file the BOI Report for you.

 There are a few tax obligations Nevada LLCs need to be aware of: